ros-industrial/industrial_training/gh_pages/_source/session3/Workcell-XACRO.md

  1. Bring in the `ur_description` package into your ROS environment.
 You have a few options:

-    1. You can install the debian packages: `sudo apt install ros-kinetic-ur-description ros-kinetic-ur-kinematics`
+    1. You can install the debian packages.

+       ```
+       sudo apt install ros-melodic-ur-description ros-melodic-ur-kinematics
+       ```

+    >Note: these may or may not exist for the current distribution of ROS.
+If this is the case, you will need to download them from source (see next step)

     1. You can clone it from [GitHub](https://github.com/ros-industrial/universal_robot) to your catkin workspace: